natepace/web-sprint-challenge-authentication-and-testing/README.md

 - [ ] Submit via Codegrade by committing and pushing any new changes.
 - [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
 - [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
-- [ ] Check Codegrade for automated feedback.
+- [ ] Check Codegrade for automated feedback.dw
 - [ ] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
 - [ ] Any changes pushed after the deadline will not receive any feedback.